 The first step in preparing for the GMAT is finding the best resources.
-(Note: Sometimes the best GMAT books aren’t the newest editions.)
 With the welter of test prep companies touting their respective books, this first step can be downright daunting.

 Table of Contents

 We’ll start with five paid resources and then look at three free ones.

 We know that you’re busy and have probably already done your fair share of research on the available options.
 Feel free to click the links below to jump ahead in the post.
 No judgement.

 - Best Free GMAT Resources